 The employing department may require satisfactory medical verification as deemed necessary by the department head prior to the payment of sick leave.

-The employee is responsible for furnishing their supervisor or department head with a completed "Notification of Employee Leave" card upon returning to work.
+The employee is responsible for furnishing a leave request to their supervisor or department head upon returning to work.

 Sick leave may only be used in place of regularly scheduled work hours and shall not cause overtime.

+The employee is required to use applicable accrued sick and compensatory time before authorized leave without pay.
+Leave without pay must be taken in full day increments.

 Sick leave is granted on the basis of continuous service from date of employment for benefited staff employees, and benefited 12-month academic staff and other non-banded staff.